jpromanonet/jpromanonet/README.md

 Hey there :wave:

-I'm Juan, a senior full-stack engineer, dev-ops engineer and teacher with robust problem-solving skills and more than 9 years of proven experience in creating and designing software solutions for different companies.
+I'm Juan, a senior software engineer, dev-ops engineer and teacher with robust problem-solving skills and more than 9 years of proven experience in creating and designing software solutions for different companies.

 Want to know more? <a href="https://jpromano.net">Check out my portfolio</a>